kyonifer/koma/README.md

 ## Using the Library From a Gradle Project

-Golem is hosted in jcenter.
+Koma is hosted in jcenter.
 First add jcenter to your repos:

 ```Groovy
 repositories {